AllenDowney/ThinkDataStructures/search-engine/day01/README.md

   * A map of each URL to their `TermCounter` data.
   * A map of each term to a set of URLs that contain that term.

-*Hint: each of the above object is the value in a key-value pair in Redis.*
+*Hint: each of the above objects is the value in a key-value pair in Redis.*

 ## Due Date (Day01)